JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 You can evaluate NER DL when training an annotator.
 - trainFile: Files with labeled NER entities for training.
 - modelPath: Path to save the model.
 If the model exists it will be loaded instead of trained.
 - testFile: Files with labeled NER entities.
-This files are used to prediction and the labels as ground truth.
+This files are used to evaluate the model.
+So, it's used for prediction and the labels as ground truth.

 **Example:**
 {% highlight scala %}